-Inference - After carrying out Pareto analysis, it was found that user training issue was one of the major issue causing majority of incidents for end users.
+After carrying out Pareto analysis, it was found that user training issue was one of the major issue causing majority of incidents for end users.
 Further in-depth analysis was done to find the root cause of the issue.

 As it is clear from the above graph that many user training related incidents were because of placing a procedure order.
-20% user training related incidents were because of this workflow.
+83% user trainingrelated incidents were because of this workflow.
 Users were found to be not aware of exact workflow as how to place a procedure order.
 They were found to skip some steps while placing an order.
 Cancellation of an order also led to many incidents.
 Users were not aware of how to cancel an order and when to cancel an order.
-It contributed towards 14% of user training related incidents.

-Another workflow which led to around 9% of user training related incidents was Release future orders.
 Users were not aware of the process of releasing future orders.
 They lack the knowledge as to when to release future orders and how to release them.
 Some of them are also not aware of how to place a future order.
 Reconciliation of orders is another workflow where users lack training.
-It led to 5.4% of user training related incidents.
-Discharging a patient and edit an order/note are other workflows each of which led to 4.5% of user training related incidents.
 Sometimes users were logged into wrong department.
 So they were not able to do what they were supposed to.
-3.6% of user training related incidents were related to logging into wrong department.

-There were some other incidents because of assigning an account to the patient, co-sign an order/note, crossing an order, order set, updates about any change, printing, placing a medication order, wrenching the report etc. which led to many user training related incidents.
+There were some other incidents because of assigning an account to the patient, co-sign an order/note, crossing an order, order set, updates about any change, printing, placing a medication order, wrenching the report etc. which led to many user trainingrelated incidents.
 Users were not aware of the exact workflows due to which they were facing problems.
 It was found that sometimes, users were stuck at one step and were not able to proceed further.
-Sometimes, they were moving around wrong navigator and thus, were not able to search for right order set.
+Sometimes, they were logging around wrong department and thus, were not able to pull up the right order.
 Users were lacking training as to when notes/orders can be edited and how.

 Sometimes, users are not aware of some change made in the EMR Application.
 So they face issue regarding the same.
 If some EMR functionality has been updated or changed, they don't understand the change and raise an incident.
-3.6% of user training related incidents were related to this.

 So it can be said that user training regarding EMR Application plays a very important role in smooth functioning of the process.
-Complete knowledge about all important workflows can help reduce the occurrence of these user training related incidents.
+Complete knowledge about all important workflows would help reducing the occurrence of these user trainingrelated incidents.